sage-code/maj/alphabet.md

 **Modified: C**

 In Maj, "C" is used to create IPA sound /ʃ/ " and sound /t͡ʃ/.
 When digraph "tc" replace digraph "ch" in words like "chin" or "chicken" or "peach".
 We use this technique to free letter "h" to be used for something else.
+So "h" is not used in digraphs.

 Learn more:[listen](https://en.wikipedia.org/wiki/Voiceless_postalveolar_affricate)